overwolf/overwolf.github.io/docs/topics/update-store-listing.md

 Several fields are read-only properties like name, author, and app visibility.
 Other than that, you can control all your store app's info through this page.

 #### Notes

-1. A few properties are read-only, and cannot be edited.
+A few properties are read-only, and cannot be edited.
 These are: App name, author, and app visibility.
-2. The app's assets like screenshots, description text and more can be found in the **store** folder of your app.
-For more details follow this guide on how to [submit your app to the app store for the first time](https://overwolf.github.io/docs/start/submit-your-app-to-the-store#the-store-folder-should-contain).

 ### Name and Author